Zebr415/move-music/README.md

-Xiami2netease
+# Introduction

-# Description
+## What is Xiami2netease

-Move all the songs you like in xiami to netease music.
+Xiami2netease is a comman-line tool based on Node.js.
+It can move all collected songs of the user you specified in Xiami to Netease Cloud Music. ([Chinese Document](README_cn.md))

 # Prepare

-Make sure you have installed Node and NPM before getting start.
+> Make sure you have installed Node and NPM before getting start.

 # Getting Started